The Singularity (Agents of S.H.I.E.L.D.): Plot

-S.H.I.E.L.D. scrambles to repair the damage Daisy did to the base, while Coulson, who sustained a leg injury, resolves to defeat Hive and save Daisy.
-Fitz, Simmons and Lincoln determine that the effect of Hive's infection will prevent those Inhumans he controls from being sedated.
-Realizing Alisha would be a powerful asset to Hive, Coulson, May and Lincoln visit her, only to find she has already been infected and has gone with Hive, leaving her duplicates to attack them.
-After the duplicates are killed, Coulson orders Lincoln to stay out of the field until they have a cure for Hive's infection.
+S.H.I.E.L.D. scrambles to repair the damage Daisy Johnson did to the base, while Phil Coulson, who sustained a leg injury, resolves to defeat Hive and save Daisy.
+Leo Fitz, Jemma Simmons and Lincoln Campbell determine that the effect of Hive's infection will prevent those Inhumans he controls from being sedated.
+Realizing Alisha Whitley would be a powerful asset to Hive, Coulson, Melinda May and Lincoln visit her, where Coulson orders Lincoln to wear a vest that will self-destruct if he is infected, after which May chastises him for his hypocrisy.
+Lincoln speaks with Alisha, only to find she has already been infected and has gone with Hive, leaving her duplicates to attack them.
+After he unintentionally causes Alisha's duplicates to die, Coulson orders Lincoln to stay out of the field until they have a cure for Hive's infection.

 Hive and Daisy approach James, revealing they know he has another Kree artifact connected to the orb, which Hive describes as the only thing that can destroy him.
-They induce his Terrigenesis, giving him the ability to explosively charge objects (in a similar manner to an Extremis combustion), and Hive enthrals him, learning he buried the companion artifact beneath his home.
-Daisy's use of her seismokinetic powers to unearth the artifact attracts the attention of SHIELD, and Coulson and May arrive to find the Inhumans already gone, along with the artifact.
+They induce his Terrigenesis, giving him the ability to explosively charge objects (in a similar manner to an Extremis combustion), and Hive enthralls him, learning he buried the companion artifact beneath his home.
+Daisy's use of her seismokinetic powers to unearth the artifact attracts the attention of S.H.I.E.L.D., and Coulson and May arrive to find the Inhumans already gone, along with the artifact.
 The hut is destroyed by a planted bomb, but Coulson protects himself and May with an energy shield projected from his robotic hand.

-Meanwhile, Fitz, Simmons and Mack decide to seek out Holden Radcliffe, who was in charge of Transia's work against invasive organisms, before he was fired for his transhumanist beliefs.
+Meanwhile, Fitz, Simmons and Alphonso "Mack" Mackenzie decide to seek out Holden Radcliffe, who was in charge of Transia's work against invasive organisms, before he was fired for his transhumanist beliefs.
 While continuing to discuss how to proceed with their relationship, Fitz and Simmons infiltrate a transhumanist social club to find Radcliffe, under the guise of geneticists wanting to sell him eye prosthetic technology based on those used for Project Deathlok.
 Upon meeting Radcliffe they reveal their true intentions and ask for his help to devise a cure for Hive's infection, but they are interrupted by the arrival of Hive himself and his Inhuman allies.
 Alisha abducts Radcliffe, while Daisy subdues Fitz with her powers and warns him of her vision of an agent's death, wanting S.H.I.E.L.D. to stop trying to combat Hive, and avoid that future from coming to pass.
-Mack narrowly escapes James, and Hive approaches Simmons, speaking to her as Will, using his memories, only for her to shoot him and escape, after deriding him for trying to be someone he murdered.
-The three agents reconvene at a hotel, where Fitz and Simmons finally consummate their relationship while Mack "goes to the quinjet" (purposely leaving them alone for a while).
+Mack narrowly escapes James, and Hive approaches Simmons, speaking to her as Will Daniels, using his memories, only for her to shoot him and escape, after deriding him for trying to be someone he murdered.
+The three agents reconvene at a hotel, where Fitz and Simmons finally consummate their relationship.